 Day Campers Check-in: Monday between 8:30am-9:15am at William H. Pitt Center

 Overnight Campers Check-in: Monday between 8:30am-9:15am at William H. Pitt Center

 Day Camper Daily Hours: MON-THURS 9AM-4PM FRI 9AM-12:30PM

 Housing & Roommates

-Campers will reside in Merton Hall on campus.
-Campers stay 2 per room and are assigned by age and roommate requests. **Triples are limited and cannot be guaranteed.
+Campers will reside in TBA dorms on campus and will room two or three per room.
+Campers are assigned by age and roommate requests.
 If you have a roommate request, and have not already given it to us, please do so as soon as possible.
 Roommate requests are not guaranteed, if you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!

 Linens: Not provided